Artillery of Japan: Meiji restoration and modern era

 Following the Meiji Restoration, Japan would pursue a policy of "Rich country, strong army" (富国強兵), which led to a general rearmament of the country.
 During the 1877 Satsuma rebellion artillery was widely deployed, and an average of 1,000 artillery shells were fired every day.
-Makeshift wooden cannons were again seen on the "rebel" side of this conflict, and during popular upheavals in 1884.
+Makeshift wooden cannons were seen on the "rebel" side of this conflict, and during popular upheavals in 1884.

 Japanese artillery would then be used effectively during the Sino-Japanese war (1894–1895), and the Russo-Japanese war of 1905.

 The Imperial Japanese Navy enjoyed a spectacular development, allowing for the implementation of ever-larger artillery pieces.
 The Imperial Navy was the world's first to mount 356 mm guns (in Kongō), 406 mm guns (in Nagato), and only the second Navy ever to mount 460 mm guns (in the Yamato class).